- The city-wide festivities celebrate the capital's LGBT+ community.

 The month-long festival culminates in the colourful Pride in London Parade in central London and free performances in Trafalgar Square on 7 July.

-See the Pride in London Parade wind through the West End's streets from 12pm, with more than 30,000 community representatives, dancers and performers taking part in the 2018 parade.
+See the Pride in London Parade wind through the West End's streets from 12pm to around 5pm, with more than 30,000 community representatives, dancers and performers taking part in the 2018 parade.

-Continue the fun with a dazzling line-up of performers on the Trafalgar Square Stage.
+Continue the fun with a dazzling line-up of performers on the Trafalgar Square Stage, from 11.45 am to 8pm.
 Top acts include Sophie Ellis-Bextor, the London Gay Men’s Chorus and the 2018 Pride's Got Talent winners, as well as the casts of Aladdin, The Lion King and Everybody's Talking about Jamie.

 Pride in London 2018 highlights

 - Discover how two young men help each other to cope with loss and love in the midst of the AIDS epidemic, in moving play Lonely Planet.
 14 Jun-7 Jul